FACTBOX-Evacuations from Afghanistan by country | Law-Order

 There are still about 1,500 U.S. citizens in Afghanistan and the U.S. government is working to either contact them or has already given them instructions on how to get to Kabul airport, Blinken said.
 BRITAIN

 Britain has declined to specify when its last evacuation flight would leave, beyond saying that British troops would have to have left ahead of the last U.S. flights out on Aug.
-31. According to armed forces minister James Heappey on Thursday, 12,279 people have been brought out of Afghanistan by Britain.
-Heappey said about 400 people remained in country.
+31. The Ministry of Defence said 13,146 people have been brought out of Kabul while armed forces minister James Heappey said about 400 people who needed to be evacuated were still in the country.
 GERMANY

 Germany has said it will continue evacuation flights as long as possible.
 By early on Thursday, the German military had evacuated 5,193 people on 34 flights.
 The ministry said on Wednesday it estimated more than 200 German citizens remained in Kabul.
 Some 540 Germans had already been evacuated.